 No doubt while looking into asset management you’ve heard these terms.
 We’re no strangers to acronyms in the Media and Entertainment space.
 DAM, MAM, and PAM.
 Ahh yes, the jokes practically write themselves.

-DAM covers the every process related to keeping the restaurant running and thriving.
-But perhaps we can get more granular that that.
+DAM covers every process related to keeping the restaurant running and thriving.
+But perhaps we can get more granular than that.
 That’s where MAM and PAM come in.
 PAM covers the inbound shipments of the food, scheduling of the workers, how the workers interact with customers, and the QC of the service.
-MAM covers the actual food prep and usage…the nitty gritty low level food processes that you normally associate with the heart of a burger joint.
+MAM covers the actual food prep and usage…the nitty-gritty low-level food processes that you normally associate with the heart of a burger joint.
 However, those lines have now blurred – the same reason you may find a shift manager at the burger joint manning the deep fryer.

 MAM and PAM extensibility with other applications, commonly via watch folders, XML or even APIs, allow MAM and PAMs to branch out and create a Venn Diagram of ability.
 Also, from a pure marketing standpoint, no one wants to acronym their way out of a potential deal, so, again, the lines have blurred.

 In addition, many MAMs and PAMs are geared for different segments of the industry – or even other industries outside of the Media and Entertainment market.
 This creates different feature-sets, which blur the distinction between ‘AMs even further.
 In fact, if we look at one of the more specific DAMs, such as Avid MAM and Avid PAM – they actually flip the usage – PAM is used by the editors for creative purposes, while MAM handles much of the advanced automation and business processes.